ededejr/toronto-life/readme.md

 _Project Members: Edede Oiwoh, Steven Nguyen,Haoying Cui, Yuefan Ding._

-This Project was intended for the GEOG481 Class in Fall 2019.
+This Project was intended for the University of Waterloo GEOG 481 Class in Fall 2019.

 ## Objective